Greenfield (Minecraft)

-Greenfield is a fictional city created in the sandbox video game Minecraft.
+Greenfield is a fictional city created within the 2011 sandbox game Minecraft.
 As of May 2022, the city is one-fourth complete and has a size of 20 million blocks.
 The city was started by Minecraft user THEJESTR in August 2011.
-As of April 2022, there are approximately 1.1 million downloads of the city map.
-According to Planet Minecraft statistics, Greenfield is the third-most downloaded Minecraft map of all time.
+As of May 2025, there are approximately 1.4 million downloads of the city map.
+According to Planet Minecraft statistics, Greenfield is the second-most downloaded Minecraft map of all time.

-Greenfield is designed to resemble the west coast, heavily inspired by Los Angeles, and is built to a one-to-one scale, with each block's size being one cubic meter.
-It has various features of an actual city, such as industrial areas, ports, public transportation, suburbs, a downtown area, and the most recent addition: an airport, added in the 0.5.4 release.
+Greenfield is designed to resemble the West Coast of the United States, heavily inspired by Los Angeles, and is built to a one-to-one scale, with each block's size being one cubic meter.
+It has various features of an actual city, such as industrial areas, ports, public transportation, suburbs, a downtown area, and an airport.
 With thousands of builds, Greenfield is continuously being worked on with an increasing standard of build quality.
 Almost every building has elaborate interiors, which are inspected for functionality each time a new build is published.
 A group of 10 people supervise the city, and more than 400 people have helped build the city.

 As of the latest release, Greenfield has 39 districts.